 - Hydrate!
 You will sweat a lot, and the last thing you need is to fall over or feel ill in the middle of a game.
 Drink water before you go and bring a bottle of water with you if you have one.

-- The most important tip, especially for the guys: please wear deodorant!
+- Please wear deodorant!
+This is the most important tip, especially for the guys.
 Did I mention you will sweat?
 Because you will.

 Laser Tag Strategies: Defensive Techniques

 - Learn the layout quickly.
 It helps to know the spots that offer a good vantage point but also give you some cover at the same time.
 Remember, though: Safe can be boring.
 So if you haven't really seen anyone after 30 seconds, MOVE!